Table of Contents:

 [ Nickle-Iron "Edison" -- $970 for 100 Amp-Hours at 12-volts ]

-My battery bank uses the Wetted Lead-Acid type battery because it is inexpensive for the amount of Amp-Hour capacity it can hold, I have ample room to house the batteries so size is not an issue, and weight is not an issue at all.
+My battery bank used to use Wetted Lead-Acid type battery because it is inexpensive for the amount of Amp-Hour capacity it can hold.
+I have ample room to house the batteries so size is not an issue, and weight is not an issue at all.
 With good care, Wetted Lead-Acid Deep Cycle should provide near 10 years of dependable service before needing replacement.
+I have since migrated to LiFePO4 as they are SAFER, maintenance free, and provide MUCH better terminal voltage charactoristics over a wider discharge cycle.

 Back in the 1970's I began powering my Ham Radio equipment using old car batteries, I later replaced